m0wer/memento/docs/computer_science/programming/tdd.md

     be able to imagine the most convenient API you could want from the underneath layer.

+## Exploratory coding (spiking)

+When learning a new tool or exploring a new possible solution, it’s often appropriate to leave the rigorous TDD process to one side, and build a little prototype without tests, or perhaps with very few tests.
+The goat doesn't mind looking the other way for a bit.

+For de-spiking, rewrite your prototype code using TDD.

 # Tests

 Try to keep tests as simple as possible: